cesium/guides/src/pages/docs/installation.md

 ---
-title: CAOS installation guide
+title: CeSIUM installation guide
-description: A guide to installing the required software to contribute to CAOS
+description: A guide to installing the required software to contribute to CeSIUM
 ---

-A guide to installing the required software to contribute to CAOS
+A guide to installing the required software to contribute to CeSIUM

 ---